 The federal government is likely to get involved when there is an organized element behind the financial crime operating over a large area.

 Penalties for financial crimes include a lengthy prison term, fines and asset forfeitures.

 A large number of cases (estimated 29%) that appear in federal court involve drugs in one way or another.
 The federal government classifies drug offenses into three major categories.

 Federal Drug Possession (Possession of a controlled substance): If you are carrying in full awareness a drug that is defined as a “controlled substance”, then you are guilty of drug possession.
 A controlled substance is a substance that is harmful to the human body in large quantities.
 Marijuana and hashish are examples of controlled substances.

 Federal Drug Trafficking: If you willingly manufacture or distribute, or in the possession of a drug and want to distribute it, then you are guilty of drug trafficking.
 When large quantities of drugs are involved, the federal government may feel the need to step in – otherwise, drug trafficking may be treated as a state crime.

 Federal Drug Conspiracy: A drug conspiracy, as the name suggests, is an agreement to violate drug laws.
 You must have knowingly and intentionally participated in the conspiracy to be accused of having committed a drug conspiracy.

 Federal Drug Penalties

-Generally, penalties may be anything from a few days in prison to as many as 20 years in prison, as well as the payment of hefty fines.
+Generally, penalties may range from a few days in prison to as many as 20 years in prison, along with hefty fines.

 Being convicted of a federal crime can devastate your life and your career.
 It is important to reduce your sentencing as much as possible so that you can have the hope of a better future.
 If you are innocent, it’s vital that you put up a convincing defense, which will involve the interpretation of some very complex laws.